DevExpress-Examples/blazor-use-devexpress-theme-variables/README.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 [![](https://img.shields.io/badge/💬_Leave_Feedback-feecdd?style=flat-square)](#does-this-example-address-your-development-requirementsobjectives)
 <!-- default badges end -->
-# Blazor Fluent Themes - Use DevExpress CSS Variables
+# Blazor - Use CSS Variables to Customize DevExpress Fluent Themes

 This example customizes a Blazor application using DevExpress CSS variables available in Fluent themes.
 DevExpress Blazor components ship with a predefined set of CSS variables that define component appearance (once you apply a [Fluent theme](https://docs.devexpress.com/Blazor/401523/styling-and-themes/themes#apply-a-fluent-theme) to your application).
 You can use these DevExpress CSS variables as follows:
 * Style native HTML elements to maintain a consistent look across your application.